BlairCurrey/truth-table-maker/README.md

-Make truth tables from proposits with a C-style syntax.
+Make truth tables from propositions with a C-style syntax.

 This repo contains the web app and propositional logic [language](./packages/language/README.md) built with [ohm](https://github.com/ohmjs/ohm).